• Resources Home

 • Google Assignments Student Guide

-Introducing New Quizzes
+Getting Started with New Quizzes

-The Quizzes feature in Canvas is a flexible tool for giving timed assessments to students in Canvas.
 New Quizzes integrates with Canvas as an LTI tool and may eventually replace the Classic Quizzes functionality currently existing in Canvas.
 No timeline has been given, but if Classic Quizzes is retired Canvas has promised at least 18 months of advance warning and a clear migration path.
 New quizzes display as assignments in the Assignments page and can be duplicated.

 Using Classic Quizzes?
 This resource provides an overview of New Quizzes in Canvas.
 If you are still using Classic Quizzes in Canvas, our Resources on Classic Quizzes are still available for your review.